gaehlerm/SoftwareEngineering/README.md

 Interfaces go hand in hand with levels of abstraction.
 Each level of abstraction has two interfaces.
 One to the low-level side, another one towards the high-level side.

 In this chapter we learn that interfaces exist not only in software but also in the real world.
 And we can learn a great deal from them.
 An interface is always the connection between a developer and a user.
 It is defined by the developer, but it should be designed from a user perspective.
 Because the developer has to implement it only once while the users might have to interact with the interface thousands of times.
-Therefore it pays off to design an interface properly, as it was already explained in the chapter on levels of abstraction.
+Therefore it pays off to design an interface properly, as it was already explained in the chapter on [levels of abstraction].

 ## Real world interfaces

 Functions, classes, libraries and also complete software or smartphone apps have an interface.
 Even technical objects like plugs have an interface.
 The technical details may vary quite a lot, but the basic principles are very similar.

 "Plugs", you may laugh.
 Yes, even plugs.
 Electric plugs in America look different than the European ones.
 It is impossible to plug in an American plug into a European socket and vice versa.
 This is due to historical reasons, but at the same time also a safety measure.
-It prevents you from connecting an American 110V device to the European 230V grid, causing potentially damage.
+It prevents you from connecting an American 110V device to the European 230V grid, potentially causing damage.
 It’s fail-safe.
 It is good design that they are not interoperatable.
 Though most devices can deal with both voltages by now.

 An example of bad design is the USB port A (used by USB 2 devices).
 The USB cable looks symmetric on the outside but in reality, it is not.
 Someone once said you always needed 3 attempts to plug in a USB 2 device.
 The first time would have been right but you didn’t manage, the second time was the wrong way around and the third time you managed to plug it in.
 The USB C port (used by USB 3 devices) has a much more user-friendly design.
 You can plug in the cable either way.
 The lanes can be connected either symetrically or asymetrically.
 The technicians implemented a solution that enabled both kind of connections.
 The two devices involved have to negotiate between each other how to use the different lanes of the cable.
 This was some extra work for the engineers.
 But once solved, it is a very convenient solution for the users.